adnan1306/adnan1306.github.io/_pages/about.md

-* I am a graduate student at [University of Waterloo](https://www.uwaterloo.ca/). [[Curriculum Vitae](http://adnan1306.github.io/files/Mohammed_Adnan_CV.pdf)].
+* I am currently working at Vector Institute and University of Guelph with Dr. Graham Taylor.
-* My research interests lie in Statistical Machine Learning, Probabilistic Deep Learning and its application in Vision.
-I'm also interested in Generative Modelling, Bayesian Deep Learning and Probabilistic Graphical Models.
-My research is supported by [Vector Institute, Canada](https://vectorinstitute.ai/).
+* My research goal is to develop machine learning (ML) algorithms that have the human-like ability to continuously learn (continual/lifelong learning) and generalize well using minimal or no labeled data (self- supervised learning) for applications in computer vision, in particular, medical imaging.
-* I received my Bachelor’s Degree in Electronics & Electrical Engineering from [Indian Institute of Technology Guwahati](www.iitg.ac.in).
+* I received my Bachelor’s Degree in Electronics & Electrical Engineering from [Indian Institute of Technology Guwahati](www.iitg.ac.in) and MASc degree from the [University of Waterloo(www.uwaterloo.ca)].

 # Recent News
+* January, 2022 - Will be serving as Program Committe Member for UAI 2022.
+* December, 2022 - Paper accepted at the Trustworthy AI for Healthcare Workshop - AAAI 2022.
 * November, 2021 - Paper accepted at the NeurIPS workshop on 'Self-Supervised Learning - Theory and Practice'.
 * October, 2021 - Reviewing for ICLR 2022.
 * October, 2021 - Submitted a paper on Differentially Private Federated Learning to Nature Scientific Reports.